techdarko/homeassistant-gtfs-realtime/README.md

 ### Static Feed URLs

 Less frequently updated data will be provided as one or more .zip files.
 Include the URL your provider supplies these files at.
-It will be updated daily.
+It is updated less frequently, and can be customized to match the release rate of your provider.

 ### API Key

 If your provider requires an API Key, it can be included as a header field for HTTP requests.
 It should be given in the format expected by your provider.

+In some cases, the API key might be provided as a URL parameter, in this case you should update the feed URL for the feed to include it.

 ### Route Icons